neverping/prometheus-and-grafana-sample/INSTRUCTIONS.md

 After that, click on the four squares icon `(Dashboard icon)` and select `home`.

-On the top left, at the right side of the Grafana logo, click on `home` and select `Apache dashboard` or `Prometheus - Demo dashboard`.
+On the top left, at the right side of the Grafana logo, click on `home` and select `Apache dashboard` or `Prometheus - Dashboard`.

 Below are the information for each dashboards.